idshdx/Lockpost/README.md

 To enhance security and message authenticity, the application implements server-side PGP signing of all outgoing encrypted messages.
 This feature provides several benefits:

-- **Message Authentication**: Recipients can verify that messages were actually processed by our server
+- **Message Authentication**: Recipients can verifySignaturePage that messages were actually processed by our server
 - **Tampering Detection**: Any modifications to the message during transit can be detected
 - **Trust Chain**: Creates a verifiable chain of trust from sender through our service to recipient